gomathishankar28/ms2_desi_wagon/testing.md

              return false;
             }
         });

+8. Initially when the grocery list is empty, there would be an alert to notify that.
+But when the grocery items are added to the list and when all of them are deleted, there was no alert and it allowed the form to submit with empty grocerylist.
+    >**solution** -  Fixed by adding a function CheckList() which displays an alert to notify that "grocery list cannot be empty" and disabled the submit button to prevent it from submitting with an empty grocery list.
+Submit button is enabled when an item is added again to the grocery list.

+        function checkList() {
+        let groceryItem = document.getElementsByClassName("inputlist");
+        if (groceryItem.length === 0) {
+            alert ("Grocery List cannot be empty.Please add atleast 1 item to the list"); document.getElementById("submit-btn").disabled = true; // To prevent the form with empty grocery list being submitted.
+        }
+        else {
+            return true;
+        }
+    }

-8. There were lot of small issues related to margin,padding,width,height of the image,font-size etc
+9. There were lot of small issues related to margin,padding,width,height of the image,font-size etc
     >**solution** - Fixed by adding media queries accordingly.

 ## **Enhancements**